withastro/docs/src/pages/en/migrate.md

 ## Astro 1.0

-The Astro v1.0 (and all the Release Candidates for it) introduces some changes that you should be aware of when migrating from beta or earlier releases.
+Astro v1.0 introduces some changes that you should be aware of when migrating from v0.x and v1.0-beta releases.
 See below for more details.

 ### Updated: Vite 3